 Call 911 once you have reached a safe distance from the fire, and wait for the fire department to extinguish it.

-Carefully unplug the washing machine if possible.
+Carefully unplug the appliance if possible.

 Use a multipurpose fire extinguisher with C in its label because electrical fires are a class C fire.